transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 - Open your peer or ordering service CA node and view the registered identities listed in the **Registered Users** table.
 - Delete the peer or ordering service and recreate it, being careful to specify the correct enroll ID and secret of a user that has the `peer` or `orderer` role and associate an identity that has a role of `admin` with the node.
 - Note that before you create the peer or ordering service, you need to register an organization admin user, with a type `admin`.
 Be sure to specify that same id as the enroll ID when you create the organization MSP definition.
 See these instructions for [registering peer identities](/docs/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network-use-CA-org1) and these instructions for [registering orderer identities](/docs/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network-use-CA-orderer).

-## Why does my blockchain node fail to restart?
-{: #ibp-v2-troubleshooting-restart}
-{: troubleshoot}

-When you change the resources allocated to a CA, peer, or ordering node, or if you update the admin certificates for a node, the pod has to restart in order for the changes to take effect.
-Or when a worker node is updated for maintenance and needs to restart, the associated blockchain pod also need to be restarted.
-Sometimes, due to conditions on your Kubernetes cluster, the pod restart can fail.
-{: tsSymptoms}

-{: tsCauses}
-A component can fail to restart to for a variety of reasons:
-- If another application in a cluster with constrained resources is in a pending state, and is prioritized higher than the blockchain component, the blockchain pod cannot restart because the resources are consumed by the pending application.
-- If the blockchain component needs to restart, but is on a worker node that has been "cordoned", meaning no new components can be brought to that node, it cannot restart.
-A blockchain pod becomes unschedulable when the Kubernetes scheduler is unable to find a node that can accommodate the resource requirements of the pod.
-- If there is a timeout between the kubelet, the node agent that runs on each node, and the Kubernetes master node, a pod restart can fail.
-- The pod restart itself can time out when its worker node restarts and takes too long to mount the persistent volume claim (PVC).

-{: tsResolve}
-To enable the blockchain pod to restart successfully, you need to address the underlying cluster issues:
-- Ensure there are adequate resources available on worker nodes in the cluster.
-If not, deploy a new worker node with increased resources.
-- After you resolve the cluster issues, delete the failing blockchain pod.
-When Kubernetes restarts the pod, it will attempt to move the pod workload to another node with sufficient resources.
-- If the timeout between a kubelet and the master node cannot be resolved, open a support ticket with your cluster provider.

 ## What is the proper way to clean up a failed node deployment?
 {: #ibp-v2-troubleshooting-cleanup}